You and your health care providers are working toward the same goal - good health for you. Here are a few tips to make the most of your time together.

 health care.
 Talk with your health care providers.
 Plan your care with them.

 When you make an appointment, find out if you need to have any tests before you come in.
 In some cases, you may have to wait to eat or drink until after a test is done.
-Ask if you can do the test before your appointment.
+Ask if you can do the test before your visit.
 You may be able to get the results when you meet with your health care provider.

 Prepare for your visit.
 Think about the reason for your clinic visit.
 Write down what you want to tell your health care provider or any questions you may have.
 You may want to bring someone with you.